epiviz/epiviz-website/tutorials/content/metaviz/spline.md

 app <- startMetaviz("http://metaviz.cbcb.umd.edu")
 ```
+This provides a new workspace.

 ![](/images/metaviz/SplineAppLaunch.png)

-Next, use metagenomeSeq to fit a smoothing-spline to the time series data.
+Next, use metagenomeSeq to fit a smoothing-spline to the time series data using the 'timeSeriesFits' method.

 ```{r, eval=FALSE}
 featureData(etec16s)$Kingdom <- "Bacteria"